Our Instructors

 Photo: Hilary Maxwell

-Olivia Shaffer is a professional dancer and choreographer born and based in Vancouver, located on the traditional, ancestral and unceded Coast Salish lands and waters of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh Úxwumixw (Squamish), and səl̓ilw̓ətaʔɬ (Tsleil-Waututh) people.
-Olivia performs with and teaches at EDAM Dance, Vancouver’s long established dance company and training center for Contact Improvisation (CI) and dance improvisation.
-As a choreographer, her passion lies in the creation of embodied, evocative performance by way of crafted improvisations.
+Olivia Shaffer is a professional dance artist based in Vancouver, which is located on the traditional, ancestral and unceded Coast Salish lands and waters of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh Úxwumixw (Squamish), and səl̓ilw̓ətaʔɬ (Tsleil-Waututh) people.

 Selena La Brooy (she/her)